MajorMedical Laboratory Sciences

 For admission into the MLS program, you must:

-• Be admitted to Wichita State University
+• Be admitted to Wichita State University,

-• Complete the pre-professional requirements with grades of C (2.0) or better, and within the last 10 years before entering the professional phase of the Medical Laboratory Sciences program
+• Complete the pre-professional requirements with grades of C (2.0) or better,

-• Submit a department application, which includes the following sections:
+• Submit a department application,

 Curriculum

-The MLS degree requires 28-31 credit hours of prerequisite science courses, in addition to general education requirements, and 54 credit hours of professional courses—including applied learning in local health care settings.
+The MLS degree requires 28-31 credit hours of prerequisite science courses, in addition to general education requirements, and 54 credit hours of professional courses — including applied learning in local health care settings.
 Once completed, you'll be eligible to take the national certification examination through the American Society for Clinical Pathology.

 Careers